Daemon: basics

 The canonical approach to establish an mKTL daemon involves creating a Python module to represent all of your custom logic.
 Each of the steps described here is required, though there is more than one way to satisfy each step.

-In order to successfully run the daemon the Python interpreter being used to start the daemon must be able to import the mKTL module as well as any custom module(s) implementing the subclass of Store that encapsulates the remainder of the functionality.
+In order to successfully run the daemon the Python interpreter being used to start the daemon must be able to import the mKTL module as well as any custom module(s) implementing the subclass of Daemon that encapsulates the remainder of the functionality.

-Store subclass
+Daemon subclass

 import mktl

-class Store(mktl.Daemon.Store):
+class Daemon(mktl.Daemon):

 def setup(self):